SosaWISE/SS_ClientCRM/README.md

 If there are jsbeautifier errors you can run `grunt jsformat` to format all javascript files If there are jshint errors you'll probably have to edit the files by hand

+Also, the code needs to run after the files have been concatenated.
+Which should only be a problem when new third party files are added or any other changes are made that my require modifications in gruntfile.js.
+So if you're adding new files you should run `grunt build` and then test your changes at `prod-crm.nexsense.com` (assuming you have that pointing at ../crm-www).

 Javascript formatting
 -----------------------------